by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 As Echevarria’s condition worsened, the jailers repeatedly contacted Pendergrass who refused to authorize medical treatment.
 Echevarria was found dead the next morning; the cause of his August 2012 death was severe chemical burning of the intestinal tract.

 As previously reported in PLN, Pendergrass was convicted on federal charges of denying Echevarria his civil rights.
-He was sentenced to five years ...
+He was sentenced to five years in prison ...

 On December 31, 2015, the Eighth Circuit Court of Appeals held that six wrongfully convicted former prisoners could sue Gage County, Nebraska for conspiring to manufacture false evidence; further, law enforcement officials involved in the investigation that led to the wrongful convictions were not entitled to qualified immunity.
 [See: PLN, March 2016, p.16].